 Station Overview

-Each station focuses on a different robotics interaction mode and encourages students to explore solutions through trial, testing, and iteration.
+Each station focuses on a different robotics concept while encouraging students to explore solutions through experimentation, testing, and iteration.
+Activities are designed to be modular, allowing libraries to rotate stations based on participant age, workshop length, and available equipment.

-Students use Makeblock mBot robots and the mBlock app to explore sensor-based movement, programmed navigation, and precision control through guided activity stations.
+Students use Makeblock mBot robots and the mBlock app to explore robotics through sensor-based navigation, programming challenges, precision driving, creative design, and collaborative engineering activities.

 Activity Station Documentation